Deepwave¶

 - Further reducing memory consumption with checkpointing

-- Matching a target final wavefield and saving snapshots
+- Matching a target final wavefield

 - Location interpolation and dipoles